GalaxySynth/Wild-Dogs/GUIDE.md

 Our server contains a number of mods, which are intended to enhance but not fundamentally alter the vanilla Minecraft experience.
 The guide below serves as a reference for any new mechanics, or major mods you should know about.

-## Important Mods
+## Server Mods
-Below is a list of notable mods and ones you might want to read the wiki for should you wish to interact with the content included.
+Below is a list of notable mods that are on the server.

 ### Food and Farming
 * [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-fabric) - Farmer's Delight is a mod that gently expands upon farming and cooking in Minecraft.
 Using a collection of rustic tools and workstations, you can improve the foundation of your farm plots, prepare a myriad of hearty meals and snacks, and even gear up a bit better for adventure!